NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_outputs.rst

 +----+---------------+---------------+-------------+---------------------+---------------------+----------------------+------------------------+----------------------+--------------------------+

-NannyML can visualize the statistical properties of the drift in model outputs with:
+NannyML can visualize the statistical properties of the drift in model outputs.

 .. code-block:: python